suikan4github/pico_driver/README.md

 ## Building document
 An API document are provided by HTML files.
-To obtain it, run doxygen at the project root ( where this README.md exists).
+To obtain it, run doxygen at the project root ( where the README.md exists).

 ```sh
 doxygen
 ```

-The documentation will be generated under html subdirectory.
+The documentation will be generated under the docs/html/ subdirectory.

 # License
 This project is provided under [MIT License](LICENSE).

+# Copyright
+@author Seiichi Horie